 The city that never sleeps.
 The centre of the world.
 Broadway baby.
 Known for its pizza, pretzels and cheesecake, there’s an endless supply of food to try.
 Then there are the five boroughs: the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, each with its own culture, local eateries, and cliches.
 Gossip Girl, Sex and the City and Friends: all iconic shows set in the city.
 As one of the top fashion capitals, a live theatre epicenter and financial centers, there’s a reason New York is one of the most visited and populated cities in the world.
+With so many opportunities that are available in the Big Apple, it doesn’t come as a surprise that many people decide to relocate and start a new life here.
+There are so many nyc apartments and housing options that could be considered if you are thinking about making that huge leap in moving to the city that never sleeps.
+At least you will have an unlimited amount of time to experience all of the things that this city has to offer.

 No matter what season you visit New York, there’s always something seasonal to see and do.
 There’s always a new popup, a new gallery exhibit, Broadway show, and the next Instagrammable restaurant or cafe.
 Whenever you visit, there will be plenty of things to keep you busy, so whether you’re there for a couple of days or a week, you’ll never be bored of the roaring city.